 It looked too hard.

 Being raised by a single mom is a hard thing to watch from the inside.
-The sacrifice, loneliness and financial burdens are hard to put into words.
-Growing up in the age of feminism I thought “who needs that?”
+The sacrifice and financial burdens are hard to put into words.
+I guess I figured “who needs that?”
 Why not seek a life of professional notoriety, luxury vacations and spa days?
 Sure, I wanted to get married.
 I was just terrified to have kids.

 After years of my husband asking me what I wanted to “be,” and receiving a frustrated “I don’t know!!!”
 I realized it.
 I had never found my calling because the one I was meant for was the only one I had refused to put on the table.
 I wanted to be a mother.
 It took awhile to resolve some health issues until I was able to act on my desire, but what can I say?